ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

    .. note::
       For any subsequent push, you would simply use ``git push``.

 #.
-Complete the PR as described in :ref:`complete_pr`.
+Create the PR as described in :ref:`create_pr`.

 Using Git Extensions to Push Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This procedure assumes that you are using Git Extensions to push your changes to the
+To use Git Extensions to push your changes to the GitHub repository:
-GitHub repository.

 #.
 In Git Extensions, select ``Commands > Create branch`` and then provide a name for
-   the branch that you want to create, using the prefix ``doc`` followed by a short
+   the branch that you want to create, using the prefix ``doc/`` followed by a short
    description of what you intend to change.

 #.
 Make your documentation changes in the directory where you cloned the library's